 The Military Museum with heavy weapons on display is in the Upper City of the fort.
 Here, you can see cannons from different epochs, then tanks from WWII, as well as naval artillery weapons, torpedo launchers, etc.

-At the very walls of the fortress, located above the mouth of the Sava River into the Danube, is the monument Pobednik, one of the most famous symbols of Belgrade.
+At the very walls of the fortress, located above the mouth of the Sava River into the Danube, is the monument Pobednik.
+It is one of the most famous symbols of Belgrade.
 If you ask the locals what to see in Belgrade, most of them will tell you – Kalemegdan and the Pobednik monument.

 The Kosutnjak Forest occupies a unique part within Topcider.

-The name Kosutnjak is believed to have originated because of does (doe means kosuta in Serbian) that used to live there.
-It used to be a court hunting ground and is known throughout history as the site of the assassination of Prince Mihailo Obrenovic.
+The name Kosutnjak is believed to have originated because of does that used to live there.
+Doe means kosuta in Serbian.
+During one period, it used to be a court hunting ground.
+However, it is also known as a place where Prince Mihailo Obrenovic was assassinated.

 4. Zvezdara Forest